tpcmurray/GameDevThursdays/README.md

 # GameDevTuesdays

 Covering
-- bullets with varying sounds
-- random enemy ships
+- ?

-Slide deck for lesson 004:
+Slide deck for lesson 006:
 (in progress)